VolleyDataAnalytics/BGP_data/README.md

 # BGP_data
---Analyzing BGP Data Through Big Data Analytics
+-- Analyzing BGP Data Through Big Data Analytics
 --Task: Analyzing BGP Data Through Big Data Analytics This structured task is designed to help you explore Border Gateway Protocol (BGP) and its connection to Big Data Analytics.
 You will follow the lifecycle of data from ingestion to analysis, visualization, and reporting, gaining insights into global internet routing and detecting anomalies.
 --Step 1: Understanding BGP and Its Role in Big Data Analytics